V0r-T3x/Fancygotchi/README.md

 this project started with the [colorized_darkmode](https://github.com/V0r-T3x/pwnagotchi_LCD_colorized_darkmode)

 v.2023.02.0
+-review of the auto-installer, uninstaller and updater -basic display components options are linked into a single file (one file to control them all!!)

+v.2023.02.0
 -remove darkmode trace
 -new image genetating process added
 --text in 1bit with multiple colors